LTLA/MoeDCPLogo/README.md

 It's a nice shirt, but, all in all, I think we can agree that it's not very inspiring.

 If I had one major criticism about these images, it's that they're not _moe_ enough.
-By contrast, Kyoto City can make even public transport cute:
+By contrast, Kyoto City can make even public transport _kawaii_:

 ![Kyoto transport](pics/kyoto.jpg)